South Street Seaport: 2010s

+2020s to present

+The Tin Building's food hall, operated by Jean-Georges Vongerichten, opened in 2022 at a total cost of $200 million.
+Howard Hughes hired JLL in 2023 to lease out the storefronts that it owned along South Street.
+Howard Hughes proposed transferring the South Street Seaport's operations to a new subsidiary, Seaport Entertainment Group, the same year; the split was approved in July 2024.
+Marvel Architects and Beyer Blinder Belle redesigned the A. A. Thomson & Co.
+Warehouse at 213–215 Water Street, renovating it for the South Street Seaport Museum in 2025.
+By the same year, many of the shops in the Tin Building's food hall had closed; in addition, the 250 Water Street development had been placed on hold.
+The surrounding area had also become more residential.
+There was a proposal in mid-2025 to add a glass canopy to Pier 17, converting it into a year-round entertainment venue, but plans for the canopy were later canceled.

-Ownership and management of Pier 17
+Ownership and management

+Commercial spaces

-Pier 17 is currently owned and managed by Howard Hughes Corporation.
-Formerly, it was run by General Growth Properties, which acquired Pier 17's longtime owner, The Rouse Company, in 2004.
-As part of its restructuring, General Growth spun off the Howard Hughes Corporation.
+Pier 17, the Fulton Market Building, the Tin Building, and many of the other commercial spaces at the seaport are owned and managed by Seaport Entertainment Group as of 2024.
+Formerly, they were owned by General Growth Properties, which acquired Pier 17's longtime owner, The Rouse Company, in 2004.
+The Seaport was included in the 2010 spinoff of the Howard Hughes Corporation from General Growth, and then in the 2024 spinoff of Seaport Entertainment from Howard Hughes.

-Historic South Street Seaport neighborhood

-Peck Slip, which occupies the area between present-day Water and South streets, served as an active docking place for boats until 1810, and even served as a temporary hideout for George Washington and his troops in April 1776 when they fled from the Battle of Long Island.
-Then, in 1838, the first steam-powered vessel to make a transatlantic voyage, the S.S.
-Great Western, docked in Peck’s Slip to the cheers of a quickly growing crowd of onlookers.
-Today, the center "island" of the street serves as an open space for the community with Brooklyn Bridge views, often displaying public art installations and gatherings, such as fairs and concerts.
-Peck Slip is also home to the neighborhood's K-5 elementary school The Peck Slip School, P.S.
-343. In 2018, plans were revealed for the redevelopment of the parking lot at 250 Water Street, across from the school.

 Museum

+The South Street Seaport Museum was formed as a nonprofit organization to redevelop the area, first convening in 1967.
 Designated by Congress in 1998 as one of several museums which together make up "America's National Maritime Museum", South Street Seaport Museum sits in a 12 square-block historic district that is the site of the original port of New York City.
+As of 2025, the museum spans across the Schermerhorn Row buildings, several other structures on Fulton Street, the A. A. Thompson Warehouse, and Pier 16.
 The Museum has over 30000 sqft of exhibition space and educational facilities.
 It houses exhibition galleries, a working 19th-century print shop, an archeology museum, a maritime library, a craft center, a marine life conservation lab, and the largest privately owned fleet of historic ships in the country.